-The third possibility is often over looked when the Local Authority has decided that a person's finances are such that they are regarded as Self-Funding.
-This option is where the funding for a person's care is met in its entirety by the NHS.
+The third possibility is often over looked once the Local Authority has decided that a person's finances are such that they will be Self-Funding.
+This option is where the funding for a person's care is met by the NHS.
 This is called Continuing Health Care.
 This type of funding is completely non-means tested and no financial assessment will be undertaken.
 When assessing whether a person would qualify for Continuing Healthcare, the only criteria that is relevant is the person's health/care needs.
 Where it is decided that somebody's primary needs are medical rather than social needs, the NHS will fully-fund a care placement.
-Often, it is difficult to differentiate between what is medical and what is simply a need for assistance by a trained care worker (social care).
-In order to assess whether needs are predominantly medical rather than social care a brief assessment is made (checklist) and if the person is shown to have a certain level of needs, a full CHC assessment will then be undertaken.
+Often, it is difficult to differentiate between what is medical and what is simply a need for assistance by a trained care worker.
+In order to assess whether needs are predominantly medical rather than social care a brief assessment is made (checklist) and if the person is shown to have a certain level of needs, a full CHC assessment is undertaken.
 During this assessment, a wide range of 'domains' (areas of need) are reviewed.
 Assessments are usually lengthy and can be complex often dealing with medical issues which are outside the family's understanding.
-It is crucial that all aspects of a person's health needs are raised and taken into account appropriately at this meeting and that the best possible case is made for the person requiring care.
+It is crucial that all aspects of a person's health needs are raised and taken into account appropriately at this meeting and that the best possible case is made for your relative.